ThijsTerporten/Climbing-Traveller/README.md

 * Accomodations.
 * Other things to do in the area.

-The end goal of the project is to get people excited about climbing and inform them about outdoor climbing.
+The end goal of the project is to get people excited about climbing and inform them about outdoor climbing-locations.

 ### UX stories